-I’ve listed down my favourite ten things to do in Kings Cross.
+London Guide: I’ve listed down my favourite ten things to do in Kings Cross.
 This area has been undergoing a massive regeneration scheme for years now and there is so much to do and see.
 Quite a few activities are completely free which makes it well worth exploring.
-If you’re looking for Kings Cross attractions, free activities in London or places to explore in London, you’ll enjoy my list of things to do in Kings Cross.
+If you’re looking for Kings Cross attractions, free activities in London or places to explore in London, you’ll enjoy my list of ten things to do in Kings Cross.

-Ten Things to do in Kings Cross
+Ten Things to do in Kings Cross List

 Admire Art at St Pancras International: If you head upstairs at the St Pancras International station, you will discover two important statues and a clock to take photographs of.
 The adorable statue of Sir John Betjeman, a poet and railway enthusiast who saved the station from being torn down in the 1960s.
 This 2.1m bronze sculpture is by Martin Jennings which shows Betjeman holding on to his hat as he looks up.
 Behind the Betjeman statue you will notice a gigantic Dent clock which is a re-construction by the original.
 Just under the clock you can admire The Meeting Place, a 9m tall bronze of two lovers kissing standing on a base with an intricate with a frieze by sculptor Paul Day.

-Enjoy a Drink at Searcys St Pancras Grand Champagne Bar: While you’re admiring the statues you’ll be close to the iconic Searcys St Pancras Grand Champagne Bar which is actually the longest in Europe with seating for 110 people.
+Sip a Drink at Searcys St Pancras Grand Champagne Bar: While you’re admiring the statues you’ll be close to the iconic Searcys St Pancras Grand Champagne Bar which is actually the longest in Europe with seating for 110 people.
 Situated in the station on the upper level you benefit from panoramic views of the station and that amazing wrought iron and glass ceiling above which is quite spectacular.
 Snuggle up with your lover in a booth which is provocatively styled with art deco lamps and a little button which you can press when you need a top up of champagne!
 You can order rock oysters and wash those down with your vintage bubbly.

 Enjoy Peace and Quiet at St Pancras Old Church and St Pancras Gardens: Get that village feeling and escape from the busy Kings Cross Streets.
 Visit St Pancras Old Church which is set in grounds with a grave yard and the mausoleum of the neo-classical architect Sir John Soane.
 There is also a monument which was put up in 1877 to remember the graves which were cleared to create a public park.

 Frolic in the Fountains at Granary Square: Granary Square has been re-developed from Victorian warehouses into a public space with restaurants and Central Saint Martin’s Art College campus.
 When the weather is hot you can run through the fountains in Granary Square which is very popular for kids (and adults).
 The fountain is made up from 1080 jets which squirt and splash.
 With benches nearby you can whip off your shoes and socks and frolic to your hearts content!
 Since I wrote this article the Coal Drops Yard project has been completed so you should check out the shops there.

 Eat Fresh Food in a Skip: Okay, this isn’t as rough as it sounds.
 Behind Granary Square at the top of Lewis Cubitt Park you will find a very cute Global Generation Skip Garden with a lovely café.
 Here they grow herbs and veggies and have created mini gardens inside skips.
 I sampled the food at the café which is made using produce from the garden.
 There are alfresco seats and an upper deck above the café.
 Enjoy a healthy salad, homemade quiche and cakes in the sunshine.